GlutenFreeToast/Multi-PC-Save-Manager/README.md

 Essentially:
 Copies APPDATA from source PC (Will delete previous backup if it exists.)
-Installs those on destination PC.
+Installs the files and folders on destination PC.
 (It only copies the saves of programs/games that are installed on both the source and destination PCs.)